LCOGT/banzai/docs/banzai/index.rst

 Mosaic
 ======
 Again, only the Sinistro frames currently read out with multiple amplifiers so mosaicing the amplifiers is only required for Sinsitros.
-This is currently done by the preprocessor.

 Trim